 "After conducting independent research on this matter, I conclude that the weight of authority from all quarters is to the effect that such discipline is appropriately considered by the arbitrator in arriving at a finding of whether the employer had 'just cause' for removal.
-Decisions of the Federal Circuit Courts, the National Labor Relations Board, the Federal Labor Relations Authority and Arbitrators uniformly hold that such comparison of supervisor offenses and unit employee offenses is a proper part of the consideration of just cause."19 or, often not at all.
+Decisions of the Federal Circuit Courts, the National Labor Relations Board, the Federal Labor Relations Authority and Arbitrators uniformly hold that such comparison of supervisor offenses and unit employee offenses is a proper part of the consideration of just cause."

+In addition to those situations where discipline has not been imposed equitably, the steward will occasionally discover scenarios where clearly written rules have heretofore been enforced only occasionally or, often not at all.
 A well intentioned manager discovers that the rule has not been enforced and decides to "make an example" out of an unsuspecting employee.
 If management routinely permits employees to violate a rule, it may not suddenly begin to impose discipline for infractions without first putting the employees on notice of its intention to begin enforcing the rule or stop tolerating the conduct.
 For example, see the discussion of Arbitrator Eaton, who said in a 1978 case: